dominicjtaylor/fx-volatility-forecasting/README.md

 ### Predicted vs Actual Volatility with Baseline Comparisons

-**Figure:** Predicted vs actual log-volatility compared to standard baselines.
+**Figure:** Predicted vs actual log-volatility compared to standard baselines for a horizon of 30 mins.
+The model learns the feature mapping of the data.

 ![Predicted vs Actual Volatility Baseline Compare](results/plots/predicted_vs_actual_volatility_baseline_compare.png)